Introduction: Raspberry Pi: Steam Streaming

 Step 2: Installing RetroPie

-Using your laptop or PC, insert the SD card using the card reader.
+Etcher is a program that mounts and flashes the operating system we downloaded onto our SD card.
+Insert the SD card into the available SD port in your computer using the card reader.
 Download the correct version of Etcher for your computer.

 Once the download is complete: